Mendon, New York: Emergency response

-The Mendon Volunteer Fire Department, staffed by volunteers, provides fire protection, rescue, and non-transport emergency medical services for the town.
-The Honeoye Falls Volunteer Fire Department provides additional services in the areas in and surrounding the Village of Honeoye Falls.
+The Mendon Volunteer Fire Department provides fire protection, rescue, and non-transport emergency medical services for the town.
+The Honeoye Falls Volunteer Fire Department provides additional services in the areas in and surrounding the village of Honeoye Falls.

-The Honeoye Falls Mendon Volunteer Ambulance provides both Basic Life Support and Advanced Life Support with trained Emergency Medical Technicians.
+The Honeoye Falls Mendon Volunteer Ambulance provides both basic and advanced life support with trained emergency medical technicians.

 Education

 Mendon is served primarily by the Honeoye Falls-Lima Central School District, while the northernmost portion of the town is part of the Pittsford Central School District.